anarbayramov/scripts/README.md

-# Code Parts scripts I use lately
+# Scripts I use lately

 ## UserMail
 Gets email list from txt file and prepare them for Laravel artisan job